 Figuring out how to decorate shelves can be intimidating!
 Have you ever seen beautifully decorated shelves, bookcases or hutches and tried to repeat that same look in your home, only to be dissatisfied with the end result?
 Oh man, I SO get it!

-The open shelves in my breakfast room are a focal point, where the decor on them gets changed several times each year, so they’ll make a great example to use today.
+The open shelves in my homey breakfast room are a focal point, where the decor on the open shelves gets changed several times each year, so they’ll make a great example to use today.

 In the image above, you can see how I applied the principles that I’m going to share with you to my entertainment center.
 Down below, I’ll also share these tips in action on a set of bookcases, on a single wall shelf and how I applied them to the wall shelves in my breakfast room for fall and Christmas.